Darnell Stapleton

-Darnell Robert Stapleton (born September 21, 1985) is an offensive line assistant coach for the Florida Gators football team.
-A former American football offensive lineman, Stapleton was the starting right guard on the Super Bowl XLIII champion Pittsburgh Steelers as they beat the Arizona Cardinals.
-He played college football at Rutgers.
+Darnell Robert Stapleton (born September 21, 1985) is an American professional football coach and former offensive lineman who is the assistant offensive line coach for the Washington Commanders of the National Football League (NFL).
+He played college football for the Rutgers Scarlet Knights and won Super Bowl XLIII with the Pittsburgh Steelers, whom he signed with as an undrafted free agent in 2007.

-He was also a member of the Florida Tuskers and New England Patriots.

-Early years
+Early life

 Stapleton played football for Union High School.
 As a senior in 2002, he was a first-team All-Watchung Conference selection, and a first-team all-county selection.

-His younger brother Desmond played offensive tackle at Rutgers, and signed with the Steelers as an undrafted free agent after the 2012 NFL Draft.

 College career

 Junior college

 Stapleton attended Hudson Valley Community College for two seasons.
 In 2003, he earned second-team all-league honors.
 He started 11 games in 2004, and was a first-team All-Northeast Football Conference selection and a preseason NJCAA Honorable Mention All-American.

 Rutgers University

 Following junior college, Stapleton enrolled at Rutgers University, where he became the team's starting center in spring camps in 2005.
 He started 12 games on the season.
 In his senior year, Stapleton started 13 games and was a finalist for the Rimington Trophy, given to the nation's best center.
 The Rutgers offensive line allowed only eight sacks on the season, the fewest in the nation, while Rutgers running back Ray Rice set a Big East Conference record with 1,794 yards on the season.
 Stapleton was awarded the David Bender Trophy, given to the team's best offensive lineman.